elainelai/Stanford-Algorithms-library/README.md

 # Stanford-Algorithms-library

-Collection of exercises and useful algorithms from Stanford Coursera Course: Divide and Conquer, Sorting and Searching, and Randomized Algorithms
+My practice and useful algorithms

+Stanford Coursera Course: Divide and Conquer, Sorting and Searching, and Randomized Algorithms